DimasKama/Webcam/README.md

 ## Setup on server

-Webcam server works as a separate UDP server.
+Webcam plugin uses UDP socket to transfer video packets.
-So you need to open port in your server's firewall and panel (if present) to make Webcam server work.
+So you need to open a UDP port in your server's firewall and panel (if present) to make Webcam server work.
 This is port `25454/udp` by default.
 You can change the port in server config
 If you are using Velocity, see `Setup on proxy`

 ### Server config